caocmai/Taskee-App/README.md

 * Empty field validation
 * Edit/update a project or task that is accessible by 3D touch (context menu)
 * Core Data to persist projects and tasks
-* Local notification with text and image is presented based on the user's choice
+* Local notification with text and image is presented based on the user's choice (must put app in background or lock screen to see notifications)

 ### App Demo (gif)
 ![](Project%20Gif/Taskee1.gif)